ARCH 7033 - Advanced Construction (M)

 General Course Information

-Course Code ARCH 7033 Course Advanced Construction (M) Coordinating Unit School of Architecture and Built Environment Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Assumed Knowledge DESST 1507 and DESST 2518 Course Description This course explores issues and concepts relating to contemporary developments in construction technology and introduces students to techniques appropriate for production of medium to large scale buildings.
+Course Code ARCH 7033 Course Advanced Construction (M) Coordinating Unit School of Architecture and Built Environment Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Corequisites ARCH 7032 Assumed Knowledge DESST 1507 and DESST 2518 Course Description This course explores issues and concepts relating to contemporary developments in materials, construction and building engineering technology and introduces students to techniques appropriate for the production of medium to large scale buildings.
 Students will engage with these new theories and technologies in an exploratory environment to develop an understanding of various structural systems and elements, building fabric, materiality, detailing, and the relationship between design, construction and structures.

 The full timetable of all activities for this course can be accessed from Course Planner.